-- create a safe and caring place for all. - have a named Parish Safeguarding Officer (PSO) to work with the Incumbent and the Parochial Church Council (PCC) to implement policies and procedures. - safely recruit, train and support all those with any responsibility for children, young people and vulnerable adults to have the confidence and skills to recognise and respond to abuse. - ensure that there is appropriate insurance cover for all activities involving children and adults undertaken in the name of the parish. - display the details of who to contact if there are safeguarding concerns or support needs in church premises and on the parish website. - listen to and take all those who disclose abuse seriously. - take steps to protect children and adults when a safeguarding concern of any kind arises, following the House of Bishops' guidance, including notifying the Diocesan Safeguarding Adviser (DSA) and statutory agencies immediately. - offer support to victims/survivors of abuse regardless of the type of abuse and when or where it occurred. - care for and monitor any member of the church community who may pose a risk to children and adults while maintaining appropriate confidentiality and the safety of all parties. - ensure that the health and safety policies and procedures and risk assessments are in place and that these are reviewed annually. - review the implementation of the safeguarding policy, procedures and practices at least annually. - ensure each person who works within this church community will agree to abide by this policy and the guidelines established by this church.

-This general policy is one part of the whole St Helen's safeguarding policy, which is formed of the following documents:

-- General safeguarding policy (part A) - Safeguarding policy for children (part B) - Safeguarding policy for youth (part C) - Safeguarding policy for vulnerable adults (part D) - Safeguarding policy for responding to domestic abuse (part E) - Safeguarding policy for safer recruitment & people management (part F) - Safeguarding policy supplement A: church staff team - Safeguarding policy supplement B: PCC statement on recruitment of ex-offenders
+- create a safe and caring place for all. - have a named Parish Safeguarding Officer (PSO) to work with the Incumbent and the Parochial Church Council (PCC) to implement policies and procedures. - safely recruit, train and support all those with any responsibility for children, young people and vulnerable adults to have the confidence and skills to recognise and respond to abuse. - Manage health and safety (including insurance) in accordance with our health and safety policies and procedures. - display the details of who to contact if there are safeguarding concerns or support needs in church premises and on the parish website. - listen to and take all those who disclose abuse seriously. - take steps to protect children and adults when a safeguarding concern of any kind arises, following the House of Bishops' guidance, including notifying the Diocesan Safeguarding Adviser (DSA) and statutory agencies immediately. - offer support to victims/survivors of abuse regardless of the type of abuse and when or where it occurred. - care for and monitor any member of the church community who may pose a risk to children and adults while maintaining appropriate confidentiality and the safety of all parties. - ensure that the health and safety policies and procedures and risk assessments are in place and that these are reviewed annually. - review the implementation of the safeguarding policy, procedures and practices at least annually. - ensure each person who works within this church community will agree to abide by this policy and the guidelines established by this church. - This general policy is one part of the whole St Helen's safeguarding policy, which is formed of the following documents: - General safeguarding policy (part A) - Safeguarding policy for children (part B) - Safeguarding policy for youth (part C) - Safeguarding policy for vulnerable adults (part D) - Safeguarding policy for responding to domestic abuse (part E) - Safeguarding policy for safer recruitment & people management (part F) - Safeguarding policy supplement A: church staff team - Safeguarding policy supplement B: PCC statement on recruitment of ex-offenders